students on commons lawn

 Alumni Fund Scholarships

 Each term we award scholarships at varying levels to writers whose work and whose voices we want to support.
 These awards are made, in part, thanks to generous funding from our alumni.
-Scholarships are made on the basis of merit, as identified by our faculty admissions committee, and need aross all genres.
+Scholarships are made on the basis of merit, as identified by our faculty admissions readers.
+Awardees will be notified of their scholarship amount in their acceptance letter.
+Scholarships are applied across a student's four/five terms.
 There is no application process.

 Residential Teaching Fellowship

 Students are mentored 1:1 with the on-campus faculty member with whom they are working (in addition to the faculty mentor with whom they have been assigned at BWS.)
-Benefits include full tuition remission for one term, housing and board, enrollment in one class offered on campus, and experience in arts administration or editorial work with The Robert Frost Stone House Museum, Bennington Review, and Poetry@Bennington.
+Benefits include full tuition remission for one term, housing and board, and enrollment in one class offered on campus.

 Financial Aid